Bowley-Systems/PicoUnits/README.md

 [model]
 inlet_pressure: 101 k(p)  # 101 kPa using the defined unit p
 ```

-See the [UnitValues repository](https://github.com/Bowley-Systems/UnitValues) for notation and language specification.
+See the [UnitValues](https://github.com/Bowley-Systems/UnitValues) for overview and language specification.

 ---